 The Serial Quad I/OTM (SQITM) family of flash-memory devices features a six-wire, 4-bit I/O interface that allows for low-power, high-performance operation in a low pin-count package.
-SST26VF016B also supports full command-set compatibility to traditional Serial Peripheral Interface (SPI) protocol.
+SST26VF032BEUI also support full command-set compatibility to traditional Serial Peripheral Interface (SPI) protocol.
 System designs using SQI flash devices occupy less board space and ultimately lower system costs.

-All members of the 26 Series, SQI family are manufactured with proprietary, high-performance CMOS Super-Flash® technology.
+All members of the 26 Series, SQI family are manufactured with proprietary, high-performance CMOS SuperFlash® technology.
 The split-gate cell design and thick-oxide tunneling injector attain better reliability and manufacturability compared with alternate approaches.

-SST26VF016B significantly improves performance and reliability, while lowering power consumption.
+SST26VF032BEUI significantly improve performance and reliability, while lowering power consumption.
 These devices write (Program or Erase) with a single power supply of 2.3-3.6V.
 The total energy consumed is a function of the applied voltage, current, and time of application.
 Since for any given voltage range, the SuperFlash technology uses less current to program and has a shorter erase time, the total energy consumed during any Erase or Program operation is less than alternative flash memory technologies.

-SST26VF016B is offered in 8-contact WDFN (6 mm x 5 mm), 8-lead SOIJ (5.28 mm), and 8-lead SOIC (3.90 mm).
-See Figures 2-1 through 2-3 for pin assignments.
+SST26VF032BEUI is offered in 8-lead SOIJ (5.28 mm).
+See Figure 2-1 for pin assignments.